olaroos/deepnetnotes/logbook.md

 However thanks to me implementing callbacks I can easily print out the training data before running each batch_forward.
 This is what I'm going to do.

+15:00 ->

+So the problem is that I don't save the last hidden state for all linel of the batch.
+This happens when some lines stop earlier than others.
+I would need to solve this by looking at each line in the hbar variable and choose the last element from each line.
+At the moment I only choose the absolute last element which grabs only one hidden state from the hbar variable.

+I don't know how this last part of the batch affects the training.
+I don't think it should be a problem that some attention updates are not the full sequence length.